BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 1. Add your voice sample to [voice_samples/](voice_samples) directory.

-    Voice sample should be not too short and not too long.
+    Voice sample should not be too short nor too long.
     Currently [en.wav](voice_samples/en.wav) lasts 5 seconds and [pl.wav](voice_samples/pl.wav) lasts 4 seconds.
 What may be difficult to achieve is:
     - **clean voice** - clean articulation of each tone without mumbling.
     - **clean background** - clearing noises from the background helps voice synthesizing algorithm to extract tone and